Mqtth3w/Forwarder-Telegram-bot/README.md

 # FAQ
 - Why the sender ID?
 Because it is an unique identifier that never changes for the user (until deletion).
 It is like a primary key.
 - Why to use webhook?
-Webhook is more efficent than polling.
-Cloudflare allows only this option.
+Webhook is more efficient and scalable than polling.
 - How can I change the "DESTINATION"?
 Go on your Cloudflare account, select the worker, go to variables, deleted "DESTINATION" so create it again with a the new ID (Encrypt it).
 If you change your Telegram account you should also transefer the bot ownership to the new account through [@BotFather](https://telegram.me/BotFather).